MattechLab/monalisa/docs/rst/index.rst

 First of all, why should you use Monalisa?

-1. **Monalisa targets non-Cartesian reconstructions, motion-resolved reconstructions, and partial Cartesian reconstructions.**
+1. **Monalisa targets non-Cartesian reconstructions, motion-resolved/motion-corrected reconstructions, and partial Cartesian reconstructions.**
-   It offers great tools especially for radial imaging and motion-resolved reconstructions.
+   It offers great tools especially for radial imaging and motion-resolved/motion-corrected reconstructions.
 These are the best use cases for the current toolbox.

 2. **Monalisa is easy to install and well documented** – as you can see!